Your Team

 Fee is passionate about empowering underrepresented groups too often left behind.
 With firsthand experience as a regional patient navigating complex systems, she understands how policy gaps, siloed practices, and unequal access to resources can limit opportunity and prevent people from having a voice in decisions that affect them.

+She supports building trust and stronger partnerships between services and the community, believing in creating solutions together with the people affected – not just coordinating services but transforming how systems truly listen and respond.
 A former Registered Nurse with experience in medical, surgical, paediatrics, oncology, and gerontology, Fee has long championed families navigating public systems.
 Now studying Justice and having lived in Rockhampton on and off for 23 years, she brings both personal and professional insight to her role.
+Dedicated to lifting local voices, Fee believes that when communities lead and systems listen, more equitable and lasting outcomes follow.

 Helen Madell